raspberrypilearning/cd-intermediate-scratch-sushi/en/step_3.md

 In this case, you want the pen to move, then turn, over and over.
 Each time it does this, you want to move one extra step.

-So it makes sense to put the `change steps by 1`{:class="block3variables"} block **after** the `move`{:class="blockmove"} block.
+So it makes sense to put the `change steps by 1`{:class="block3variables"} block **after** the `move`{:class="block3motion"} block.
 However, after moving, it doesn't really matter if the pen turns first and then the number of steps changes, or if the number of steps changes first and then the pen turns instead.

 --- /collapse ---